aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

         while(l <= h){
             int m = (l + h) / 2;

-            //when unique element is in between
-            if(a[m] != a[m-1] && a[m] != a[m+1]){
+            //when a unique element is in between if(a[m] != a[m-1] && a[m] != a[m+1]){
                 return a[m];
             }
-            //if unique element is not crossed,
+            //if the unique element is not crossed,
-            //a 'm' is odd, then prev element will always be same
+            //a 'm' is odd, then prev element will always be the same
-            //b 'm' is even, then next element will always be same if((m % 2 == 1 && a[m] == a[m-1]) || (m % 2 == 0 && a[m] == a[m+1])){
+            //b 'm' is even, then the next element will always be the same if((m % 2 == 1 && a[m] == a[m-1]) || (m % 2 == 0 && a[m] == a[m+1])){
                 l = m + 1;
             }else{